grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Ah.
 Well..."
 Hemi turned heftily to look at Gregory, "Gregory, leave your eggs aside and go down to the cargo hold with Chips.
 Rig up one or two of the portable bilges to pump into the trim tanks.
 Hopefully that will hold us until we can come shallower."

-"It's like we're right fucking back where we started with this fucking mess before we even did any fucking repairs!"
-Said Chips angrily.
+"It's like we're right fucking back where we started with this fucking mess before we even did any fucking repairs!" said Chips.
 She turned towards the cargo hold without waiting for Gregory, who was a minute behind her after washing fry grease from his hands.

 "Fuck Hemi," said Percy, "now we have another factor we need to be thinking about in the equation."